jalasker/desi_samUNIT/README.md

 **find_cuts.py** Find the cuts in a given property to get a target number density

 **create_sel.py** Use the found cuts to create a subsample.

+**cumu_multi.py** Cumulative function for only those galaxies not selected as 'elgs' with the cuts done above.

 **pklin.py** Calculate the matter power spectrum P(k,z) from CAMB (with and without non linear corrections)